 - manage contracts that were signed before the public curator was named to act for the protected person.

-The public curator needs permission of a court to borrow large sums of money or sell or mortgage a building on behalf of the incapacitated person.
+The public curator needs permission of a close relative or the court to borrow large sums of money or sell or mortgage a building on behalf of the incapacitated person.

 Replacing the Public Curator

 Anyone close to the incapacitated person can ask the court to replace the public curator with someone else.
-It is better for the incapacitated person if whoever looks after him or manages his property comes from his circle of friends and family, for example, a spouse, partner, family member, friend or other person close to him.
 It is not necessary to show that the public curator is doing a bad job to ask for a replacement.

 This article explains in a general way the law that applies in Quebec.
 This article is not a legal opinion or legal advice.
 To find out the specific rules for your situation, consult a lawyer or notary.